 Figure B.1: Indirect method for radio frequency measurements with dismounted antenna

 The method for measurement of the operation frequency, transmit power as well as out-of-band and spurious emission shown in figure B.1 shall be applied.

+NOTE 1: To obtain a sufficient dynamic range, the radar signal may need to be suppressed by e.g. adding a notch filter to the attenuators.